hlajungo/shell-script-collections/codeRun/readme.md

 ## Description
-This is a sciprt for Competitive Programming, it will compile the single cpp file, setting the input, compare with answer, and copy the code to clipboard.
+This is a sciprt for Competitive Programming, it will compile the single cpp file, setting single input, compare with answer, timing, and copy the code to clipboard.

 ## Dependence
 ### xclip